Karthikraja-Pandian/Karthikraja-Pandian/README.md

 ## I'm a Machine Learning Practitioner!!

-- 🌱 I’m currently learning Deep Learning and Computer Vison
+- 🌱 I’m currently learning Deep Learning and Computer Vison.
-- 👯 I’m looking to collaborate with other ML practitioners
+- 👯 I’m looking to collaborate with other ML practitioners.
-- 🥅 2022 Goals: Contribute to Open Source projects
+- 🥅 2022 Goals: Contribute to Open Source projects.
-- ⚡ Fun fact: I love to draw and write short stories
+- ⚡ Fun fact: I love to draw and write short stories.

 ### Connect with me: